Esri/workforce-scripts/scheduling_with_python.md

 On Windows, we recommend using Windows Task Scheduler for this action.
 See our blog post here [here](https://community.esri.com/groups/workforce-for-arcgis/blog/2020/05/14/schedule-tasks-for-workforce) for more on how to set that up.

+On Linux and Mac, you have two options: either use `crontab`, a [job scheduler](http://man7.org/linux/man-pages/man5/crontab.5.html) built into Unix, or refactor your script to use the `schedule` library from Python.
+Crontab has the advantage of running in the background, while `schedule` may be easier to configure.
+There are a variety of online resources on configuring a Cron job to run a Python script periodically.

-However, if you're not on a Windows machine and you want a barebones way of scheduling tasks, you can use Python's `schedule` library to schedule any task you'd wish.
+However, if you want a barebones way of scheduling tasks (in any platform), you can use Python's `schedule` library to schedule any task you'd wish.
 It will require very minor adaptation to the script on your part.

 Take the example of `delete_assignments.py`.
 To schedule `delete_assignments` to run every 2 hours, for example,